provocon/coremedia-build-docker/README.md

 ## Goals

-This container is intended for use in container based CI system like the [GitLab][gitlabci] CI or [GitHub][actions] Actions.
+This image is intended for use in container based CI system like the [GitLab][gitlabci] CI or [GitHub][actions] Actions.
 Example starting points are included with this repository.

-Also some common tools for additional preparation steps are included like
+Also, some common tools for additional preparation steps are included like

 * `git`
 * `gnupg`